subethanet/senclient/DESIGN.md

 When a client receives a message as a carrier (IE it isn't the destination), it checks which one of its peers is "closer".
 The "asymptotically close" peers are critical here, as they provide a (weak) guarantee of structure in the network.
 Any client should be able to pass "left" or "right" without "overshooting" the target ID.

 # Communication lifecycle
+Refer to PROTOCOL.md for more up-to-date information of SEN commands and flow.

 Alice wants to send a message to Bob.